My dear, dear San Franciscans:

 Went back and had an amazing sangria with fresh cut fruit at a new place installed by a family from El Salvador.
 Los Amigos has opened right next door to Limon.
 The juxtaposition was strange – people ordering $3.75 pupusas just feet away from people ordering $30 platos, ha!
 SF … you crazy, sad place.

-Up here in Nob Creek I can very highly recommend the family-owned local spot Aliment.
+Up here in Nob Hill I can very highly recommend the family-owned local spot Aliment.
 Wassim and Kristine are charming, the food is excellent and they have a drink with turmeric I really enjoyed!

 It was great to get an espresso at Trieste and I went to a good spot in North Beach for mussels, but I found an even lovelier little Italian place tucked away called Pazzia – highly recommended, but it only has two tables outside.
 Make reservations.